hashicorp/vault/website/source/docs/secrets/kv/index.html.md

 ---
 layout: "docs"
-page_title: "Generic Secret Backend"
+page_title: "Key/Value Secret Backend"
-sidebar_current: "docs-secrets-generic"
+sidebar_current: "docs-secrets-kv"
 description: |-
-  The generic secret backend can store arbitrary secrets.
+  The key/value secret backend can store arbitrary secrets.
 ---

-# Generic Secret Backend
+# Key/Value Secret Backend

-Name: `generic`
+Name: `kv`

-The generic secret backend is used to store arbitrary secrets within the configured physical storage for Vault.
-If you followed along with the getting started guide, you interacted with a generic secret backend via the `secret/` prefix that Vault mounts by default.
+The key/value secret backend is used to store arbitrary secrets within the configured physical storage for Vault.
+If you followed along with the getting started guide, you interacted with a key/value secret backend via the `secret/` prefix that Vault mounts by default.
 You can mount as many of these backends at different mount points as you like.

-Writing to a key in the `generic` backend will replace the old value;
+Writing to a key in the `kv` backend will replace the old value;
 sub-fields are not merged together.

 This backend honors the distinction between the `create` and `update`